rust-lang/nomicon/src/lifetime-mismatch.md

 ## Improperly reduced borrows

-The following code fails to compile, because Rust sees that a variable, `map`, is borrowed twice, and can not infer that the first borrow stops to be needed before the second one occurs.
+The following code fails to compile, because Rust sees that a variable, `map`, is borrowed twice, and can not infer that the first borrow ceases to be needed before the second one occurs.
 This is caused by Rust conservatively falling back to using a whole scope for the first borrow.
 This will eventually get fixed.